cafe-desktop/cafe-dev-scripts/travis/README.md

 Make sure the docker works in the system and don't see the error output by running the `docker images` command.

-1. Go to the source directory, for example `mate-menus`.
+1. Go to the source directory, for example `cafe-menus`.

 2. Create a `.docker-build.yml` file with the following content:

 ```
 requires:
   ubuntu:
-    - mate-common
+    - cafe-common
     - intltool
     - python
 ```